-Perfect for a long weekend away, here’s why North Wales should be your new go-to for romantic getaways and gastronomic delights.
-And not a carvan in sight (we promise)…
+Perfect for a long weekend away.
+And not a caravan in sight (we promise)…

 It has to be said: Wales gets a bad rep. Often hailed as the land of perpetual rain, it’s perhaps not everyone’s first thought when considering a romantic weekend break.
 But then, those people can’t have been to Anglesey.
 If they had, they would know that this island, just off the north coast of mainland Wales, is almost heart-stoppingly beautiful and packed with some of the most delicious food you’ll ever encounter.
 And I’m not exaggerating.